-Scoped storage's lack of file-explorer support today makes confirmation difficult, but a quick subset test seems to back up the claims: a Termux Mergeall run to compare a 13K-file 874-folder tree against itself finishes in 1 second or less for a copy in the app-specific folder, but typically 10 seconds for a copy in shared storage.
-As usual, the odd tapping inexplicably makes the latter quicker, but never app-specific fast; shared storage has plainly been handicapped in 11.
+Scoped storage's lack of file-explorer support today makes confirmation difficult, but a quick subset test seems to back up the claims: on the Android-11 Note20 Ultra, a Termux Mergeall run to compare a 13K-file 874-folder tree against itself finishes in 1 second or less for a copy in the app-specific folder, but typically 10 seconds for a copy in shared storage (and the Pixel's results up next are worse).
+As usual, the odd tapping trick inexplicably makes the shared-storage run faster, but never app-specific fast; shared storage has plainly been handicapped in 11.

 Android 11's throttling of shared storage has now been verified and quantified on a non-Samsung device.
 Results at a Termux command line on a Google Pixel 4a running Android 11 are captured here.
 If you look close enough, you'll see that the same comparison in both app-private and app-specific storage takes about 0.13 seconds, but in shared storage requires 13 seconds.
 This phone's shared storage is a full 100X slower!